Skip to main content

 If you have a lot of tests, you can optionally keep them separate from the main config file.

-The easiest way to do this is by creating tests.yaml that contains a list of tests.
+The easiest way to do this is by creating a tests.yaml file that contains a list of tests.
 Then, include it in your promptfooconfig.yaml like so:

 prompts: